Policy & Applied Research

 Faith & Identity

 ✝ My intellectual formation is inseparable from Catholic faith and the traditions of its lay orders.
 4th Degree Knight of Columbus (Fr.
-McGivney Assembly); auxiliary and provisional member of the Sovereign Military Order of Malta.
-The Taiwan–Holy See paper above is simultaneously a work of strategic analysis and of filial concern for the Church’s mission.
+McGivney Assembly); The Taiwan–Holy See paper above is simultaneously a work of strategic analysis and of filial concern for the Church’s mission.
 The materials below belong to that same identity. ✝

 Identity Friction, Diplomatic Nomenclature, and Pastoral Strategy — see Policy section